 In 1995, her seven-volume artists book SOLOMON won the Fremantle Print Prize, the first artist’s book and the first digital work to do so, and in 2018 she won the Swan Hill Drawing Award.
 She has undertaken residencies in Hawaii, in Italy, and in China.
 In 2014-15 she undertook a Siganto Artist’s Book Creative Fellowship at the State Library of Queensland where she sourced early farm diaries to produced ‘Drawing on the Ground’.
 She has presented her work at international conferences in Canada, the UK and Estonia.

 Her works are held in the collections of the National Gallery of Australia, the National Library of Australia, Parliament House Collection in Canberra, the State Library of Queensland, State Library of Victoria and in many State, Regional and University collections.

-The artist now lives on the North Coast of New South Wales after teaching printmaking and drawing at various Australian Colleges and Universities over a 25 year period.
+After a career teaching printmaking and drawing at various Australian Colleges and Universities over a 25 year period, the artist now works in her studio on the North Coast of New South Wales.
 She is an Adjunct Associate Professor at Southern Cross University where she concluded her academic career.
 Davis is best known for her artist’s books, drawings and digital prints which are increasingly centred around themes of gardening and sustainable food production.